regataos/configure-zram/README.md

-# configure-zram
+# Regata OS zRAM
-Configuration set for zRAM
+Set of configurations that helps to prepare the zRAM in Regata OS.